Aizu Matsudaira clan cemetery: Overview

 The Hoshina clan had been senior retainers of the Takeda clan and in Hoshina Masamitsu adopted the illegitimate son of the second Tokugawa shōgun Tokugawa Hidetada.
 Named Hoshina Masayuki, he became daimyō of Aizu Domain, with a nominal kokudaka of 240,000 koku.
 After his half-brother, Tokugawa Iemitsu died, Hoshina Masayuki acted as regent for his successor, the underage fourth shōgun Tokugawa Ietsuna.
 The clan was later permitted to use the "Matsudaira" surname and to family crest.
 However, the direct line of descent from Hoshina Masayuki died out with the death of the 7th daimyō of Aizu, Matsudaira Katahiro in 1822.

 The grave of Hoshina Masayuki is located in Inawashiro within the grounds of Onitsu Jinja (土津神社), a Shinto shrine.
 The stone monument is 7.3 meters tall, and is inscribed with his biography in the calligraphy of Yamazaki Ansai.
 Masayuki was a fervent follower of Shintoism, and this shrine was established in 1675 two years before Masayuki's death to be his final resting place and as a subsidiary shrine to the kami of Mount Bandai.
 Although the Tokugawa shogunate had decreed that all funeral rites were to be held per Buddhist rituals, the Aizu-Wakamatsu clan remained an exception throughout its existence.
-The honden of the Onitsu Jinja was originally in the flamboyant Mooyama style, similar to the Nikkō Tōshō-gū, but was burned down during the Boshin War.
+The honden of the Onitsu Jinja was originally in the flamboyant Mooyama style, similar to the Nikkō Tōshō-gū, but it was burned down during the Boshin War.